bobbingwide/sb-breadcrumbs-block/README.md

 Use the breadcrumbs block (sb/breadcrumbs-block) from the SB breadcrumbs block plugin when you need to show links to all the current posts' ancestors.

 ## Changelog
+# 0.6.1
+* Changed: Support PHP 8.1 and PHP 8.2 #8
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With Gutenberg 17.1.4
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With Yoast-SEO 21.6

 # 0.6.0
 * Changed: Block is registered using block.json apiVersion:2 #7
 * Changed: Internationalized and localized. #7